wp-plugins/awesome-weather/readme.txt

 == Description ==

-[Pro Version](http://halgatewood.com/downloads/awesome-weather-widget-pro/) available.
+[Pro Version](https://halgatewood.com/downloads/awesome-weather-widget-pro/) available.
 Icons, 3 New Layouts, Weather by Yahoo!, User Detection and more!

 This plugin allows you to easily add super clean (and awesome) weather widgets to your site.
 The weather data is provided for free by http://openweathermap.org

 Use the built in widget with all of its marvelous settings or add it to a page or theme with the shortcode: (all settings shown)

-`[awesome-weather location="Montreal" units="F" size="tall" override_title="MTL" forecast_days="2" hide_stats=1 background="http://urltoanimage.jpg" custom_bg_color="#cccccc" inline_style="width: 200px; margin: 20px; float: left;"]`
+`[awesome-weather location="Montreal" units="F" size="tall" override_title="MTL" forecast_days="2" hide_stats="1" background="http://urltoanimage.jpg" custom_bg_color="#cccccc" inline_style="width: 200px; margin: 20px; float: left;" background_by_weather="1"]`

 = Settings =

-*   Location: Enter like Montreal, CA or just Montreal.
-You may need to try different variations to get the right city
+*   Location: Enter a string like ‘Montreal, CA’ or just ‘Montreal’.
+You can even get the City ID from OpenWeatherMap and use that.
 *   Units: F (default) or C
 *   Size: wide (default) or tall
 *   Override Title: Change the title in the header bar to whatever, sometimes it pulls weather from a close city